Eisenhower Tunnel: Alternate route

-During construction or winter storms that require closing Loveland Pass, there is a procedure in place to allow hazardous material trucks to use the tunnel.
-Once per hour, the tunnel bores will be closed to regular traffic, and the trucks will be guided through the tunnel in a convoy with escorts.
+While the tunnel has largely supplanted the older route of U.S. Highway 6 over Loveland Pass, hazardous material carriers (hazmats), bicycles, and pedestrians are prohibited from the tunnel and must use the pass, which is longer, steeper, and 834 ft higher at 11992 ft.
+And while the tunnel's route is less formidable than the pass, its approaches are steep nonetheless and have runaway truck ramps.

-As of December 2009, almost 276 million vehicles had passed through the tunnel.
-This figure includes a significant number of visitors to Colorado's ski resorts.
+If Loveland Pass is closed—such as for construction or storms—the hazmat prohibition is temporarily lifted and the tunnel is closed to regular traffic once per hour to allow hazmats to be escorted through the tunnel in a convoy.

 History

 The idea for a tunnel under Loveland Pass existed since at least the 1950s.
 William A.H.
 Loveland had an idea of a tunnel under the divide in 1867, but instead got the wagon road now known as Loveland Pass built.
 Serious discussion began when the state of Colorado lobbied for the Interstate Highway System to route a transcontinental highway across Colorado.
 After a round of negotiations with Utah officials, it was decided the best option was to follow the US Route 6 corridor.
 Engineers recommended tunneling under the pass, rather than attempt to build a route across conforming to Interstate Highway standards.

 The Eisenhower–Johnson Memorial Tunnel was known as the Straight Creek Tunnel during construction, named for the waterway that runs along the western approach to the tunnel.
 Before the tunnel was dedicated, it was renamed to honor Dwight D. Eisenhower and Edwin C. Johnson.
 The original Pioneer bore to access the two larger bores was "holed through" in late 1964, after fourteen months.
 Construction on the first bore of the tunnel was started on March 15, 1968.
 Construction efforts suffered many setbacks and the project went well over time and budget.
 One of the biggest setbacks was the discovery of fault lines in the path of the tunnel that were not discovered during the pilot bores.
 The first construction contractor went bankrupt excavating rock in this fault zone.
 These faults began to slip during construction and emergency measures had to be taken to protect the tunnels and workers from cave-ins and collapses.
 Despite the best efforts of engineers, three workers were killed boring the first tube and four in boring the second.